rastin-r/pokemon-etl/README.md

 ## Disclaimer

-AI was used for writing the README.md and cleaning up the code but the logic was implemented by me :)
+AI was used for writing the README.md, .gitignore, cleaning up the code etc. but the logic of the program was implemented by me :)